James Bodenstedt

 James Bodenstedt is the former President and CEO of MUY!
 Brands, an operator of franchised restaurants, including Wendy's and the Yum!
 Brands of Taco Bell, KFC, Pizza Hut, and others.
-He and his wife are major donors to President Donald Trump's 2020 election campaign, donating more than $1 million.
+He and his wife were major donors to President Donald Trump's 2020 election campaign, donating more than $1 million.
 MUY!
 Brands and its subsidiaries were among the first companies to receive coronavirus relief aid by the Trump administration.